-Françoise Bedel, a single mother of two sons and a new winery found herself in a tight spot.
-Her oldest […]Keep Reading
+Françoise Bedel, a single mother of two sons and a new winery, was in a tight spot.
+Her oldest son […]Keep Reading

-Françoise Bedel, a single mother of two sons and a new winery found herself in a tight spot.
-Her oldest son was very sick and she could find no doctor or hospital that could cure him.
-There were many weeks and months searching for an answer.
-As a last desperate measure, she took him to see an older couple in a nearby village who practiced homeopathic medicine.
-Under their guidance, Vincent, Françoise’s son and current winemaker at the estate, was on the mend.
-She swore off modern medicine and within months had removed every chemical or synthetic material from her tiny winery, Françoise became a biodynamic winemaker before virtually anyone in the wine trade had ever heard of the term.
+Françoise Bedel, a single mother of two sons and a new winery, was in a tight spot.
+Her oldest son was very sick, and she could find no doctor or hospital that could cure him.
+There were many weeks and months of searching for an answer.
+Finally, as a last desperate measure, she took him to see an older couple in a nearby village who practiced homeopathic medicine.
+Under their guidance, Vincent, Françoise’s son, was soon on the mend.
+She swore off modern medicine and, within months, had removed every chemical or synthetic material from her tiny winery; Françoise became a biodynamic winemaker before virtually anyone in the wine trade had ever heard of the term.

-Today the estate is still small (8.4 hectares) and Françoise and Vincent are doing things their own way.
-While others champion the better-known Chardonnay and Pinot Noir, they are in love with Pinot Meunier and this variety features heavily at this address.
-This is not uncommon as the Marne Valley is know for the quality of its Pinot Meunier and Françoise and Vincent only farm small amounts of Chardonnay (13%) and Pinot Noir (9%).
-In addition to their reliance on Pinot Meunier, Vincent and Françoise are also patient with their champagnes and it is not uncommon for a wine to spend more than 6 years on the lees, and frequently far longer.
-Low or zero dosage is the rule chez Bedel.
+Today the estate is still small (8.4 hectares), and Françoise is doing things her way.
+While others champion the better-known Chardonnay and Pinot Noir, she is in love with Pinot Meunier, and this variety features heavily at this address.
+This is not uncommon as the Marne Valley is known for the quality of its Pinot Meunier, and Françoise only farms small amounts of Chardonnay (13%) and Pinot Noir (9%).
+In addition to her reliance on Pinot Meunier, Françoise is also patient with her Champagnes, and most bottles spend more than six years on the lees and frequently far longer.
+Low or zero dosage is the rule, chez Bedel.

-Located on the margins of Champagne, Vincent and Françoise farm vines near the village of Crouttes-sur-Marne on the far western edge of the Marne Valley – they are far closer to Paris than the city of Reims!
+Located on the extreme western edge of Champagne, Françoise farm vines near the village of Crouttes-sur-Marne on the far edge of the Marne Valley – they are far closer to Paris than the city of Reims!
 The terroir here is dominated by clay with touches of limestone and gravel.
-This, combined with the Pinot Meunier grape, lead to wines with heft and weight with long, lingering acidity.
-We don’t often think of decanting champagne, but these are wines that are transcendent when exposed to air – they are wines of great soul and depth.
+Combined with the Pinot Meunier grape, this leads to wines with heft and weight with long, lingering acidity.
+We don’t often think of decanting Champagne, but these are wines that are transcendent when exposed to air – they are wines of great soul and depth.